-- use tethered tools or tools attached to lanyards. - only bring up the tools they need to do their job. - hoist up tools in buckets (do not overload or create a tipping hazard), bags, and/or pouches. - verify toe boards are in place on scaffolding or man lifts. - utilize debris nets if none of the other practices listed above are adequate.
+- use tethered tools or tools attached to lanyards. - only bring up the tools they need to do their job. - hoist up tools in buckets, bags, and/or pouches. - verify toe boards are in place on scaffolding or man lifts. - utilize debris nets if none of the other practices listed above are not adequate.